-It is essential to diagnose and treat infectious arthritis quickly to prevent joint damage and the spread of infection.
+Infectious arthritis usually affects just one joint, but it can spread.
+As a result, it is essential to diagnose and treat it quickly to prevent joint damage and the spread of infection.

-Despite its name, infectious arthritis is not contagious.
+Though the name may be misleading, infectious arthritis is not contagious.

 The bacteria typically reach the joint through the bloodstream.

 Infectious arthritis causes severe inflammation that can break down tissue in the joint.
 This may lead to permanent damage to the cartilage and bone.

 Like other forms of arthritis, the primary symptoms are swelling, pain, and stiffness in the affected joint.
 Other symptoms of infectious arthritis can include:

 - pain that is more severe than the pain of noninfectious inflammatory arthritis

 - a limited range of motion in the affected joint

 - increased irritability

 The joints most commonly affected are in the: